During the 20th century, asbestos was seen as a miracle material, used across the construction industry for various projects.

 The longer damaged or leaking asbestos panels are ignored, the greater the risk of contamination, so these issues need to be repaired fast.

-The best solution is a safe access system which does not require fixing, such as our Board-Walk temporary walkway.
-The lightweight aluminium Board-Walk system allows access from eaves to ridge on fragile asbestos roofs, whilst spreading the load on support battens.
+The best solution is a safe access system which does not require fixing, such as our Roof Walk temporary walkway.
+The lightweight aluminium Roof Walk system allows access from eaves to ridge on fragile asbestos roofs, whilst spreading the load on support battens.

 Each system is designed to fit individual roof sizes and configurations, and can be installed to run vertically up, down, or horizontally across the roof.
 Each 4m section can be linked with another to provide a full length walkway, allowing for complete roof coverage.